Fish Habitat Permits

 Apply for Fish Habitat Permits

 Projects that require diversion or dewatering may require an Aquatic Resource Permit for relocating fish prior to in-water work.
-Contact your local Division of Habitat office or the Aquatic Resource Permit coordinator for more information.
+Contact your local Habitat Section office or the Aquatic Resource Permit coordinator for more information.

 Please be advised that certain activities may also require additional authorizations from other state, federal, or local agencies, including: